 COMTO Career Fair

 Are you interested in a career in transportation – engineering, design, public transportation, aviation, and much more.
 Look for updates to the COMTO career fair at Temple University, usually held in March.
 Comto also offers scholarships.
-Application deadline March 23.
-For more information visit here.
+Check back for updates here.